- Our Professional Logo Design Process

 Qualitative Research is also used to uncover trends in thought and opinion.

-Quantitative Research is used to quantify the problem by way of generating numerical data that can be formatted into useable statistics.
+Quantitative Research is used to quantify the problem by way of generating numerical data that can be formatted into usable statistics.

 It is used to quantify attitude, opinion, behaviour, and other defined variables – and generalise results from a larger sample population.